bradhawkins85/gotray/docs/service-setup.md

 # GoTray system context deployment

 This guide explains how to run GoTray as a privileged background service while keeping the tray icon available in every signed-in user session.
-The service owns the encrypted configuration file; user-session agents authenticate through a shared token before rendering the menu.
+The service owns the encrypted configuration file; a built-in session supervisor authenticates each desktop via a shared token before launching and monitoring the user-space tray agent.

 ## 1. Prepare shared configuration